-The LA TIG has completed its OPA evaluation of three recreational use alternatives for the Lake Charles SCEC.
-The OPA analysis indicates that each of these alternatives would provide recreational benefits with a strong nexus to the injuries caused by the DWH Oil Spill.
-The alternatives all occur in the Louisiana Restoration Area.
+The LA TIG has completed its OPA evaluation of three recreational use alternatives and one No Action alternative for the Lake Charles SCEC.
+The OPA analysis indicates that each of the three recreational use alternatives would provide recreational benefits with a strong nexus to the injuries caused by the DWH Oil Spill.
+The three recreational use alternatives all occur in the Louisiana Restoration Area.